ChrisBarker-NOAA/CF_conventions_notes/rect_grid/rectangular_grids_in_CF.md

 ```
 dimensions:
+    node_lat = 10 ;
     node_lon = 13 ;
-    node_lat = 10 ;
+    cell_lat = 9 ;
     cell_lon = 12 ;
-    cell_lat = 9 ;

 double data(cell_lon, cell_lat) ;
     data:name = "temperature";
     data:units = "C";
 ```

-All good but that's not enough to know where these data apply to, or what it means:
+All good -- but that's not enough to know where these data apply to, or what it means.
+CF requires "coordinates" to specify that ..

+[more to come ....]